 The Public Display of Information by Listed Companies

-A company listed on (one of) the Euronext (including Euronext Affiliates') trading venues may Publicly Display its own Real Time share price on its own company Website in accordance with this Policy, without a Public Display- Licence, provided that it has obtained prior written approval from Euronext.
+A Subscriber that is a company listed on (one of) the Euronext trading venues may Publicly Display its own Real-Time, Delayed and After Midnight share price on its own company Website in accordance with this Policy, without a Public Display Licence, provided that it signed the Special Terms and Conditions for Listed Companies with Euronext.

+A Subscriber that is a company listed on (one of) the Euronext trading venues may in addition Publicly Display the Real-Time, Delayed and After Midnight share price of 4 (four) of peers of its choice on its own company Website in accordance with this Policy, subject to paying the applicable Public Display Licence Fee, provided that it signed the Special Terms and Conditions for Listed Companies with Euronext.

-EMDA Reporting Policy
+EMDA Policy on Redistribution of Original Created Works

-Definitions

-All capitalised terms used but not defined herein will have the same meaning as defined in the EMDA General Terms and Conditions.

 Scope